luminodigital1/crypto-currency-fe/README.md

    Navigate to `http://localhost:3005` in your browser to view the application.

+5. **Live Testing:**
+   For live testing, navigate to `https://crypto-currency-fe.vercel.app/` in your browser to view the application.

 ## Usage

 - Select a cryptocurrency from the dropdown menu to get data of selected currency on graph.